Robert Barnwell Rhett

 Robert Barnwell Rhett (born Robert Barnwell Smith; December 21, 1800 – September 14, 1876) was an American politician who served as a deputy from South Carolina to the Provisional Confederate States Congress from 1861 to 1862, a member of the US House of Representatives from South Carolina from 1837 to 1849, and US Senator from South Carolina from 1850 to 1852.
-As a staunch supporter of slavery and an early advocate of secession, he was a "Fire-Eater".
-He was given the nickname, the "father of succession".
+As a staunch supporter of slavery and an early advocate of secession, he was a "Fire-Eater", nicknamed the "father of secession".

 Rhett published his views through his newspaper, the Charleston Mercury.

+His son Alfred M. Rhett commanded a battery at Fort Moultrie at the time of the bombardment of Fort Sumter.

 Early life

 Rhett was born Robert Barnwell Smith in Beaufort, South Carolina, United States.
 He later studied law.

 Rhett was of English ancestry.
 On his mother's side, he was related to U.S. Representative Robert Barnwell (his great-uncle) and Senator Robert Woodward Barnwell (son of Robert).
 A cousin of the Barnwells was the wife of Alexander Garden.